 Once every feature in a given release is validated and all the bugs reported fixed, the deployment phase can start.
 It may be the first launch or deployment of the new release; this is the moment when the web application will run in its real environment.

-Some behaviors only appear in a production environment such as load balancer performance, it is important to allow times for support and maintenance in order to fix any bugs or performance issue that are discovered after the application went live.
+Some behaviors only appear in a production environment such as load balancer performance, it is important to allow times for support and maintenance in order to fix any bugs or performance issues that are discovered after the application went live.

 New ideas for extension may appear once the application is up and running, the post-production phase is the best moment to talk about other needs.

 The table below summarizes the lifecycle and expected output/delivery from each step.

 |Functional and Technical Specifications + Proposals

 |Documented source code on a repository